 I never lost my passion about food since I was a child.
 So when I doubted the fashion business I had the chance to work with a food designer Ayako Suwa.
 Her work is so amazing.
 I felt in love with her work in the magazines.
 So I knocked on her door to work with her and she accepted.
 This marked the beginning of my new venture, driven by admiration and passion.

 HITOTEMA means one small touch - one small touch makes things so different.
 Not two, not zero, one is enough.
 Also in Japanese “Hito” means Humor, “Te” means hand, “Ma” means distance.
 I really like the meaning of the word and the kanji.
 Distance of creating and eating goes together.
 Also there is only one table in my restaurant, so it feels like family members who come to my place.
 Everyone eats the same meal at the same time, seasonal, different each time.
 I try to make Japanese mothers dish for my customer.
 I don’t have any distinguish between my family dish and my customers dish.

 When I opened HITOTEMA my son was three months old.
 In order to keep the work life balance I decided to open my restaurant once a week.
 Even now he is three years old, I really like this rhythm.
 It’s quality over quantity.
 I can keep my passion as my hobby as well as follow my other work.

 The news of my place spread fast from word to mouth.
 There are customers waiting to visit my restaurant and I feel the pressure to live up to their expectations, changing the menu once a month.
 It gives me time to prepare all the homemade ingredients and drinks on time as well.

-Naoko just launched her first cook book.
-Get a glance of her skills here where she is sharing one of her iconic recipes here- Apple/Tomato Fermented Syrup.
+Naoko just launched her first cook-book.
+Get a glance at her skills here where she is sharing one of her iconic recipes here- Apple/Tomato Fermented Syrup.

 5 apples (1kg apples) or 1kg tomatoes + 1.1kg brown sugar